rilma/pyHWM14/README.rst

 Currently supports Python 3.10 under Ubuntu 20.04 (see Github Actions).

-IMPORTANT: For support in other Python versions and/or OS, users are invited to work on the case and submmit a PR.
+IMPORTANT: For support in other Python versions and/or OS, users are invited to work on the case and submit a PR.
 Help making the project more generic!

 .. code-block:: bash

     $ git clone https://github.com/rilma/pyHWM14.git
     $ cd pyHWM14
-    $ make install
+    $ pip install .

 ---------
 From PyPi